yuusoft-org/yahtml/README.md

-# YHTML Documentation
+# YAHTML Documentation

-## What is YHTML?
+## What is YAHTML?

-YHTML (YAML HTML) lets you write HTML as valid YAML.
+YAHTML (YAML HTML) lets you write HTML as valid YAML.
 It's more concise than HTML while maintaining full expressiveness.
 Since it's valid YAML, you get structured data that can be parsed as YAML/JSON.

 ## Quick Example

-**YHTML - Clean and concise:**
+**YAHTML - Clean and concise:**
 ```yaml
 - div#home:
   - div.header: